Ernie Ball Cobalt Slinky gauges explained: the full 12-set lineup, picked by tuning

 - All five Ernie Ball wire lines: Slinky vs RPS vs M-Steel vs Paradigm vs Cobalt.

-- Who's on what gauge: 30 documented Cobalt pro users.
+- Who's on what gauge: the documented Cobalt pro users.

 - Tuning targets and scale physics: String gauge and scale length reference.